10 Proven Self Directed Learning Strategies for Tech Professionals

 How to Apply It

-• Tech Example: A DevOps engineer aiming for an AWS Certified DevOps Engineer - Professional certification can use AWS's official learning path as a roadmap.
-They would map out which services to master each month (like CI/CD with CodePipeline, then infrastructure as code with CloudFormation), scheduling practice exams along the way.
+• Tech Example: A DevOps engineer targeting AWS certification can map out which services to master each month, scheduling practice exams along the way.

 10. Reflective Practice & Learning Audits